rotundasoftware/nunjucksify/README.md

 ### Caring for the environment

-If you want your templates to use a particular nunjucks [Environment object](http://jlongster.github.io/nunjucks/api.html#environment), attach the environment object to `nunjucks.evn`.
+If you want your templates to use a particular nunjucks [Environment object](http://jlongster.github.io/nunjucks/api.html#environment), attach the environment object to `nunjucks.env`.
 For example, the following makes a `subview` filter available to all your templates for use with [backbone.subviews](https://github.com/rotundasoftware/backbone.subviews#template-helpers).
 (If `nunjucks.env` is undefined, a new environment is created for each template.)

 ```javascript
 var nunjucks = require( 'nunjucks' );